 Bark does a lot more than help with screen time limits.
 Our sentiment monitoring and analysis can give parents a heads up on suspicious activity before it gets out of hand.
 This includes instances of cyberbullying, inappropriate content and behavior, depression, and potential acts of self-harm.
 We look for this behavior over text, email, and over 30+ popular messaging and social apps.

 More access, control, and visibility give parents peace of mind even when kids do spend time on their phones.

 8. Make phones less interesting.

+With all the new technology, time management for kids can be tricky.
 Part of the reason phones can be so addicting is that kids can keep downloading new apps, games, and other content.
 A lot of these apps are cheap (or free), and they only take a few seconds to download.
 Once they’re bored of the latest trend, kids can simply hop on the App Store to look for something else that piques their interest.
 With millions of apps to choose from, this constant “rinse and repeat” cycle of new entertainment becomes addictive from even very young ages.